haddonm/aMSE/README.md

 It has a novel structure that is based around the spatial ideas of populations within spatial management units (SAUs), within a zone:

--   zone - highest geogrpahical level.
+-   zone - highest geographical level.
 Is simply the totality of the spatial management units.

 -   SAU - spatial assessment units.
 In Tasmania these would currently be